k0rrluna/4-bit-ALU/README.md

 - The BCD module employs a double dabble algorithm, but the 3rd and 4th bits in the 100s position are not enabled.
 As a result, the integer "400" cannot be displayed on the 7-segment display.
 - The opcode uses a 3-bit decoder with **one-hot encoding** for selection.
 - CarryOut/BorrowOut and Overflow are displayed using LEDs.
+- **The 1's are displayed on the double 7-segment display.
+Yes, we encountered a component issue.**

 ![Circuit Image1](media/preview1.jpg)
 ![Circuit Image2](media/preview2.jpg)